SAP-samples/teched2022-IN264/exercises/ex3/README.md

 ## Exercise 3.2 - Execute the API request to start a SAP Process Automation process

-To validate that we can also hace SAP Process Automation tasks availble for SAP Task Center please execut the follwing API via Postman:
+To validate that we can also have SAP Process Automation tasks available for SAP Task Center please execute the following API via Postman:

 1. Search and Select the API request **IN264 start prc**:
 <br>![](/exercises/ex3/images/postman.png)